casper-network/docs-redux/docs/concepts/economics/gas-concepts.md

 Gas is a conceptual measure of resources used while executing transactions on the blockchain.
 Gas cost is the amount of gas consumed during the processing cycles that execute a transaction on the network.
 It correlates directly with the amount of computer processing a validator needs to provide to execute a transaction.

 Gas fees are consumed on the network irrespective of whether a transaction was successful or not.
 Even when a transaction fails, the network measures [computational work as gas](../design/casper-design.md#measuring-computational-work-execution-semantics-gas) because it consumes resources and space on the block as the validator attempts to execute it.
-Depending on how the network was configured, the transaction fee may or may not be refunded, or a hold may placed on the paying purse.
+Depending on how the network was configured, the transaction fee may or may not be refunded, or a hold may be placed on the paying purse.

 ## How is gas cost determined?